Frequently Asked Questions (FAQ)

 Remember you are learning, so the more opportunities you get to learn under supervision the faster you will progress!

 It is not recommended to mix modalities for the duration of your private sessions.
 This allows you to make an honest assessment of Somatics in isolation from other methods.
 If you engage in two or three modalities at once it is difficult to ascertain which is conferring the most benefit and what the effects of each are.
-Commit to the process and evaluate it when you have finished.
+Commit to the process, practice the movements, and evaluate it when you have learned the material.

-Yes, Somatics is suitable for all ages, the movements are safe, gentle and performed slowly, making them achievable for anyone.
+Yes, Somatics is suitable for all ages, the movements are safe, gentle, easy to learn and performed slowly, making them achievable for anyone.
 As long as you can get up and down off the floor you can do Somatics.
 If you can’t get up and down off the floor, the movements can be done in bed to start with although this does make them somewhat less effective.
 There are also seated version of the most fundamental movements.